PWiercioch/SVM_project/README.md

 Ideal accuracy was alarming.
 In order to ensure the correctness of the classifier more data needed to be fed into the model.

-Instead of recordnig new data, moving split window was used.
+Instead of recording new data, moving split window was used.
 Each of 10 second data samples was broken into 1 second long periods.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/83305684/119748228-b7061b00-be94-11eb-8c28-3b2b06d3001f.png" width="500"/>